What is the Common Seal of Company?

 The common seal is required for a number of reasons, and these are:

-- Legal Validation: The common seal gives legal validity to documents executed on behalf of the company.
-When it stamps agreements, contracts, and other valuable papers, it endorses the authenticity and binding force of a document in question.
-That helps not only the interests of the company but also makes the parties rely on the document's validity.
+• Legal Validation: The common seal gives legal validity to documents executed on behalf of the company.
+When it stamps agreements, contracts, and other important papers, it endorses the authenticity and binding force of the document.
+This protects the interests of the company and helps other parties rely on the document’s validity.

-- Third-Party Assurance: The common seal being an instrument for building confidence and establishing a level of credibility with external parties, such as customers, clients, business associates, and even investors.
-The common seal on a document offers them the confidence that the document is indeed genuine and legally effective.
-In fact, this kind of assurance is highly needed in formal business deals and agreements.
+• Third-Party Assurance: The common seal helps build confidence and credibility with external parties such as customers, clients, business associates, and investors.
+A document bearing the common seal assures them that it is genuine and legally effective, which is especially important in formal business deals and agreements.

-- Legal Compliance: In most jurisdictions, the common seal is required for particular types of documents.
-For failing to do so, there are legal implications, and the document in question can be deemed invalid.
-Therefore, the companies should follow the regulations and use the common seal whenever needed to keep up legal compliance.
+• Legal Compliance: In many jurisdictions, the common seal is mandatory for certain types of documents.
+Failure to use it may result in legal consequences, and the document may be declared invalid.
+Therefore, companies must follow regulations and use the common seal whenever required to ensure legal compliance.

-- Preserving Corporate Formality: The common seal helps to retain a degree of formality in corporate affairs.
-It represents that certain actions or decisions have been properly authorized and agreed upon by the company.
-This formality is an important aspect of transparency, accountability, and professionalism within the business environment.
+• Preserving Corporate Formality: The common seal helps maintain a sense of formality in corporate affairs.
+It signifies that certain actions or decisions have been properly authorized and approved by the company, supporting transparency, accountability, and professionalism in the business environment.

 Legal Implications of the Common Seal of a Company

-- Share Certificates: The common seal is used to confirm the issuance of shares to shareholders, confirming that they are indeed owners of the company.
+• Share Certificates: The common seal of the company is used to legitimize the issuance of shares to the shareholders, certifying that they are officially members of the company.

-- Deeds and Contracts: Major agreements, such as property deeds and contracts, are normally executed with the common seal to demonstrate legal validity.
+• Deeds and Contracts: Important contracts or legal documents, such as property deeds, are affixed with the common seal to signify their validity.

-- Power of Attorney: The common seal can be used to legalize the power of attorney that is granted to a person, allowing him or her to act on behalf of the company.
+• Power of Attorney: The common seal may also be used to legalize a power of attorney granted to a person, enabling them to carry out operations on behalf of the business.

 Good practices and some directives should be followed for the proper use of a common seal.
 Some key things to remember are as follows:

-- Only Authorized People: The common seal should be placed in the custody of few individuals, usually senior officers or directors, for the purpose of controlling use and adhering to company rules.
+• Only Authorized People: The common seal should be placed in the custody of a few individuals, usually senior officers or directors, for the purpose of controlling its use and adhering to company rules.

-- Secure Storage: The common seal is to be kept in a sealed and locked box at all times when not being used.
-This is very helpful to avoid unauthorized access and prevent its wrong usage.
+• Secure Storage: The common seal is to be kept in a sealed and locked box at all times when not being used.
+This helps avoid unauthorized access and prevents misuse.

-- Keeping Records: A record is to be kept each time the common seal is used, including the date on which it is used, for what purpose it is used, and the details of the document carrying the seal.
+• Keeping Records: A record should be maintained each time the common seal is used, including the date of use, the purpose, and details of the document on which the seal is affixed.

-- Quality of Impressions: The impression of the common seal should be clear and complete, matching the space on the document provided.
-It is also good to make several copies of the seal for backup purposes.
+• Quality of Impressions: The impression of the common seal should be clear and complete, matching the space provided on the document.
+It is also advisable to make several copies of the seal for backup purposes.

 Common Seal vs. Digital Signatures